 Last week we told you the story about the Clinton Global Initiative funneling money to Bill Clinton's girlfriend, Julie McMahon, the energizer, as the Secret Service calls her.

-Liberal newspapers like the Washington Post are featuring front page stories on how unlikable she's viewed by Americans.
+Liberal newspapers like the Washington Post are featuring front-page stories on how unlikable she's viewed by Americans.

 Close friends and supporters even admit she's a horrible candidate.

-All the enthusiasm in the Democratic Party, all the large crowds, all the energies with Sanders, as they have been for the entire campaign, and at a time when Clinton should be getting stronger, she's getting weaker.
+All the enthusiasm in the Democratic Party, all the large crowds, all the energies with Sanders, as they have been for the entire campaign.

-Now she's gonna be the Democratic nominee.
+Now, she's going to be the Democratic nominee.

 The system is so corrupt, they've given it to her.